automenta/mb7/doc/README.gra2.md

 --------

-# SemanticScribe: A Graph-Driven Semantic Workspace
+# Netention: A Graph-Driven Semantic Workspace

-**SemanticScribe** is a decentralized, reactive platform designed to empower users to collaboratively create, analyze, and discover semantically enriched content.
+**Netention** is a decentralized, reactive platform designed to empower users to collaboratively create, analyze, and discover semantically enriched content.
 By leveraging a **graph-based ontology and tag system**, it unifies data manipulation, analysis, and visualization into a single, intuitive workspace.
 This refined system integrates insights from graph databases, knowledge graph platforms, dataflow and ETL tools, data analytics and visualization platforms, and